slowpokiie/ernestsong/exampleSite/content/english/_index.md

     - name : "Business diagnosis at a strategic level" icon : "fas fa-object-group" content : "We examine what organizations are doing to stay relevant and competitive in this fast-paced world, and which ones are doing it best.
       We then strategize using custom-made tools to help you lead your company in order to understand the implications of every choice our clients can make.
       Get in touch to learn more about how this service can help you.
         •	Financial projection
         •	Scenario modeling
         •	Business & Financial plan modeling
         •	Enterprise valuation
         •	Startup-specific guidance
-•	Customer contract reviews
+        •	Customer contract reviews"
-"

     # feature item loop
     - name : "24h Service"